OfficeDev/Microsoft-Teams-Samples/samples/app-task-module/nodejs/README.md

     ```
 5. Setup Manifest for Teams
 - __*This step is specific to Teams.*__
-    - **Edit** the `manifest.json` contained in the ./src folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - **Edit** the `manifest.json` contained in the `appPackage` folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - **Edit** the `manifest.json` for `validDomains` and replace `{{domain-name}}` with base Url of your domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
+    -  **Note:** If you want to test your app across multi hub like: Outlook/Office.com, please update the `manifest.json` in the `app-task-module\nodejs\Manifest_Hub` folder with the required values.
-    - **Zip** up the contents of the `src` opy that file and paste someother folder then zip `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
+    - **Zip** up the contents of the `appPackage` folder to create a `Manifest.zip` or `Manifest_Hub` folder into a `Manifest_Hub.zip`.
+(Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)

 - Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams.
 From the lower left corner, select Apps
    - From the lower left corner, choose Upload a custom App
-   - Go to your project directory, the ./src folder, copy that file and paste someother folder then zip, and choose Open.
+   - Go to your project directory, the `appPackage` folder, copy that file and paste someother folder then zip, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

  ## Overview of this sample